-I can’t count how many times I have been troubleshooting an issue on a Windows machine and stumbled across an unfamiliar process.
+I can’t count how many times I have been troubleshooting an issue within the Windows operating system and stumbled across an unfamiliar process.
 Not all of these Windows processes were malicious in nature; some were completely benign processes that I simply wasn’t familiar with.
 Even so, it can be unsettling to see an unexpected Windows process running on a machine.
 How do you know what’s benign and what’s not?

 Sometimes all it takes to find out is to Google the name of the process.
 This will often allow you to quickly determine what the process is and what it does.
 Every once in a while, though, this approach may leave you with more questions than answers.

 Imagine for a moment that you search for the name of a process that is unexpectedly running on a computer, and find that it is associated with a well-known application.
 But what if that application isn’t installed on the computer?
 What if it’s not even something that your organization uses?
 Now what?

 There are two likely possibilities for what is going on.
 One is that the application was installed at one time but was later removed.
 Something may have gone wrong during the application removal process and a component was left behind.
 Another possibility is that the process is actually something malicious that is trying to hide by disguising itself as a mainstream application.

 Either possibility is equally plausible.
 Fortunately, there are some ways that you can figure out what is going on.

 One of the first things to do is to look at the memory, disk and CPU usage of the process.
 If the process is left over from an application that was not fully removed, it will most likely be idle.
 A malicious process, on the other hand, may appear to be actively using system resources.
 Examining system resource usage is by no means a foolproof way of determining whether a process is malicious, but it can be a good starting point.